MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 ### Step 6b: Migrate the database (MySQL Workbench)

 Contoso admins migrate the database using backup and restore, with MySQL tools.
-They install MySQL Workbench, back up the database from `OSTICKETMYSQL`, and then restore it to Azure Database for MySQL server.
+They install MySQL Workbench, back up the database from `OSTICKETMYSQL`, and then restore it to Azure Database for MySQL.

 ### Install MySQL Workbench